NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 _available in the examples directory_

-Plugin for loading alternate texture sets and assigning them to geometry in the tile set.
+Plugin for loading alternate texture sets and assigning them to geometry in the tileset.

 ### .textureUpdateCallback